 John Skandalis was born.
 The front-rower made his debut for Western Suburbs in 1996 and was a foundation member of the Wests Tigers in 2000, playing his part in the club's premiership success five years later.
 He left at the end of 2006 for a couple of seasons in the Super League with Huddersfield before returning in 2008-09, bringing his career tally to 249 matches at the Magpies and Tigers.

 Australia and Great Britain meet at Lang Park in the first international match in Australia played under lights.
 The home side crushes an inept touring outfit 35-0.
 Mick Cronin lands 10 goals from 11 attempts.

 Latrell Mitchell was born in Taree.
-A goal-kicking centre or fullback, he made his NRL debut with the Roosters in 2016 and was one of the stars of their charge to premiership glory two years later.
+A goal-kicking centre or fullback, he made his NRL debut with the Roosters in 2016 and was one of the stars of their back-to-back premierships in 2018-19.
 Mitchell played strongly for NSW in their 2018 Origin series win and went on to play two Tests for the Kangaroos at the end of the season.
 In 2020 he joined the Rabbitohs and in 2021 he was again a leading figure in NSW's Origin series success.

 Arthur Beetson is named captain of Australia’s indigenous rugby league team of the century.

 St George Illawarra interchange Michael Ennis kicks a sideline conversion in the final minute to sink Brisbane 18-16 in a pulsating clash at Suncorp Stadium.

 Queensland inflict a fifth consecutive series defeat on NSW with a merciless 34-6 caning at Suncorp Stadium.
 AFL convert Israel Folau rubs salt into the wounds with two tries for the Maroons.